Israeli village near the Gaza border lies in ruin, filled with the bodies of residents and militants - The Boston Globe

 Advertisement

-Inside one partially destroyed home a framed quotation from a popular television theme song hinted at what Kfar Aza meant to its residents: “I’ll be there for you, because you’re there for me, too,” it read.
+Inside one partially destroyed home, a framed quotation from a popular television theme song hinted at what Kfar Azza meant to its residents: “I’ll be there for you, because you’re there for me, too,” it read.
 “In this house, we are friends.”

 Outside, unexploded hand grenades were scattered on the ground.
 A few minutes away, a Hamas flag lay crumpled in the dirt near a paraglider, used by militants to attack by air.